-The proponents of rose hip oil claim that it has an excellent ability to fade scars (including surgical and acne scars) and is also useful for stretch marks, wrinkles (especially those caused by sun exposure) and areas of excess pigmentation.
+The proponents of rose hip oil claim that it has an excellent ability to fade scars (including surgical and acne scars) and is also useful for stretch marks, wrinkles (especially those caused by sun exposure), and areas of excess pigmentation.
 They say that the oil sinks quickly into the skin and that only a few drops are needed during each treatment.

 Cold-pressed rose hip oil is reportedly the most effective type.
-It's orange in color.
+It's orange in colour.
 It's important to differentiate between rose oil (made from the flower's petals) and rose hip oil (made from the fruit).
 Unlike rose oil, rose hip oil doesn't smell like roses.
 The aroma is described as "earthy" or "coffee-like".